Getting Your First Texas Driver's License

 Complete the Impact Texas Teen Driver's Course

-As of September 1st, 2015 aspiring drivers must complete the Impact Texas Teen Drivers program (ITTD).
-Without an ITTD certificate of completion, anyone seeking a Texas Driver's License cannot take the driving skill test and you must take the test within 90 days of completing the Impact Texas Teen Drivers course.
+As of Sept.
+1, 2015, aspiring drivers must complete the Impact Texas Teen Drivers program (ITTD).
+Without an ITTD certificate of completion, anyone seeking a Texas Driver's License cannot take the driving skill test.
+You must take the test within 90 days of completing the Impact Texas Teen Drivers course.

 Please note: The 44 hours of behind-the-wheel training are built into the PTDE course with the parent/legal guardian acting as the driving instructor, while the Texas Online Drivers Ed course allows the student to meet the state's behind-the-wheel requirement by adding on our Behind-the-Wheel training course OR by completing the training with an instructor at a traditional driving school.